Activity note: Hotel check-in available from 3:00 p.m.

-Activity note: Walking about 1/2 mile total for the day gravel or paved paths with minimal steps; periods of standing in museum.
+Activity note: Walking about 1 mile total for the day gravel or paved paths with minimal stairs; periods of standing in museum.
 Driving approx. 140 miles total; about 2.5 hours in the morning with stops.

 Breakfast: At the motel, we’ll have a buffet with a variety of choices including breads, cereal, fruit, waffles, other hot items, yogurt, juice, milk, coffee, tea, and water.

-Lunch: At the hotel, we’ll have a buffet lunch including coffee, tea, lemonade, and water; other beverages available for purchase.
+Lunch: At the hotel, we’ll have a plated lunch including coffee, tea, lemonade, and water; other beverages available for purchase.

-Afternoon: We’ll then walk about 100 yards to the Southern Ute Cultural Center and Museum where we will join an Ute Tribal docent for an expert-led exploration of the facility.
+Afternoon: We’ll then walk about 200 yards to the Southern Ute Cultural Center and Museum where we will join an Ute Tribal docent for an expert-led exploration of the facility.
 The program will help us learn about the Southern Ute Indians history and culture, both past and present, as we make our way through the beautiful museum.
-We will check into our hotel.
+We will walk back to the hotel and check in.

 Evening: At leisure.
 Take some time for relaxation and reflection on a busy day.

-Activity note: Walking about 1/2 mile total for the day gravel or paved paths, steps and inclines at Mining Museum and in Creede.
+Activity note: Walking about 2 miles total for the day gravel or paved paths, steps and inclines at Mining Museum and in Creede.
 Driving approx. 230 miles total; about 2.5 hours in both morning and afternoon with stops.

 Breakfast: At the lodge, we’ll have a hot buffet with choice of breads, cereal, fruit, eggs, breakfast meats, yogurt, and a variety of other items including juice, milk, coffee, tea, and water.